 Each of the 43 policy issues has its own ecosystem with its own actors, language, and specific professional culture.
-Some policy issues such as cybersecurity are further diversifying with a focus on national security, protection of critical infrastructure, and anti-terrorism, to name a few.
+Some policy issues such as cybersecurity are

 The most comprehensive approach to both the 10 trends and the 43 issues will be at the following main events.